brinxmat/labelpdf/README.md

     $ java -jar labelpdf-all-1.0-SNAPSHOT.jar --data='<formatted json>' --output='<filename.pdf>'
 ```

-JSON should be formatted according to the following:
+JSON can be formatted with the following properties, only "barcode" is mandatory:

 ```
     {